kyma-project/kyma/docs/backup/docs/03-03-restore-backup.md

     includeClusterResources: true
 ```

-The restore will be triggered if the resource is created on the kubernetes system:
+To trigger the restore process, create the resource in Kubernetes:

 ```$ kubectl apply -f <filename>```

-The Progress of the backup can be displayed using `kubectl`:
+To check the restore progress, run the following command:

 ```$ kubectl describe restore -n heptio-ark  <restore name>```